Historic Royal Hunting Lodge

 Later, the country house became known as Burnham Grove and at the beginning on the 20th Century it became home to the wealthy Clifton-Brown family.
 Renowned for their generous spirit the family enjoyed entertaining guests at the house and hosting events for the villagers of nearby Burnham.

 In 1965 the house, somewhat dilapidated, was saved and converted into a country house hotel and was once again able to host eminent guests.
 In more recent history, the hotel provided the base for the English National Football Team during Euro ’96.

 Returned to its former glory following an extensive refurbishment programme, this stunning period hotel in Buckinghamshire is quintessentially English and offers something special to every visitor.

-Set in 10 acres of picturesque gardens and immaculately manicured lawns, Burnham Beeches Hotel provides all the period elegance and charm you could want, but with the luxuries of a modern hotel as standard.
+Set in 10 acres of lawns and gardens, Burnham Beeches Hotel provides all the period elegance and charm you could want, but with the luxuries of a modern hotel as standard.

-Our 78 Buckinghamshire hotel rooms and 4 suites including our bridal suite are all beautifully decorated with Laura Ashley décor and furnishings, providing relaxing accommodation for the most discerning of business and leisure guests.
+Our 78 Buckinghamshire hotel rooms and 4 suites including our bridal suite are all beautifully decorated, providing relaxing accommodation for the most discerning of business and leisure guests.